Nonnie2022/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Duplicate the last line of a file
 No more javascript
- Script that cpounts the number of directories and sub-directories in the current directory
+ Script that cpounts the number of directories and sub-directories in the current directory Script to display the 10 newest files in the current directory